jeremander/fancy-dataclass/docs/json.md

 #### Including Types in Output

-Two other settings of note are `store_type` and `qualified_type`.
-These relate to type inference when loading an object from a `dict` or JSON blob.
+Another setting of note is `store_type`.
+This relates to type inference when loading an object from a `dict` or JSON blob.
 Suppose you have a class like:

 ```python
 @dataclass